schropes/fora-corpus/README.md

 This repository contains information about the Fora corpus, including a description of the data, information about requesting access, starter code, and models for processing the data.

 The corpus is described in the ACL 2024 paper "Fora: A corpus and framework for the study of facilitated dialogue" by Hope Schroeder, Deb Roy, and Jad Kabbara.
+A pre-print is linked [here](https://drive.google.com/file/d/1z_APW-aNuYJNJjHfu9u6ObcIYDzXm6VD/view?usp=sharing).

 <br>